 Generation 2 has an advantage over its predecessor as it’s building off of most of the original 150 Pokémon with the addition of a 100 new Pokémon that bring more type diversity.
 As such, there are a lot more fun runs to choose in these games compared to Red, Blue, Yellow, FireRed, and LeafGreen.
 The best type for a Single Type Run is probably the Water type.
 A huge diversity of Water Pokémon available throughout the game makes this a fun type to play as there are many different team combinations.
 Most notably, this generation introduced Quagsire which neutralizes Water’s weakness to Electricity and can be caught after the first gym.
 The Flying type is probably the second best as you can catch about ten different type combinations and there’s a new catchable, Flying Pokémon after each gym battle.
 If you have HGSS, evolve that Togepi and get a Togekiss for some sweet elemental attacks!
-Other types do very well including Ground, Bug, Normal, Poison, and, if you are generous, Grass and Rock.
-Check out a list of team combinations below.
+Other types do very well including Ground, Bug, Normal, Poison, and, if you are generous, Grass, Psychic and Rock.
+Check out the list of team combinations below.

 The usual suspects for a bad Single Type Run are found here namely Dragon and Ice.
 Dragon’s especially bad as you can only catch a Dratini after the final gym and you can’t get a Kingdra unless you trade for one.
 Ice is very funky though as although the weaknesses are neutralized regardless of the game, the first Ice Pokémon you can catch is the Union Cave Lapras after you get the Surf HM (which is activated after the 4th gym).
 So you’ll be playing awhile without any Ice Pokémon.
-Ghost is also not that swell as despite Gastly’s pre-first gym availability, the next Ghost Pokémon you can catch is Misdrevous at Mount Silver, so basically at the end of the game!
+Ghost is also not that swell as despite Gastly’s pre-first gym availability, the next Ghost Pokémon you can catch is Misdreavus at Mount Silver, so basically at the end of the game!
 However, if you’re playing HGSS, you can catch one in the Safari Zone but still…not that good of a team.

 Since Gold and Silver introduced Dark and Steel it’s no surprise that there is a rather low and late diversity of them in these games.
 You have some pretty big handicaps as Steelix and Scizor are basically off the table unless you have a trading partner.
 Then there’s poor Dark as many of the famous Dark Pokémon (Houndoom, Tyranitar, and Sneasel) are available after you beat the Elite Four.
 Although once you finally catch that Murkrow, you won’t have to worry about Fighting and Bug attacks (also you can catch a Larvitar in HGSS via the Safari)!

 Before I list Type Team Combinations, I should talk about the Pokewalker.
 As mentioned before, HG and SS are basically the same game as Gold and Silver with some tweaks, graphics update, and other gameplay features which doesn’t affect a route’s Pokémon.
 But the Pokewalker, God bless this device, makes it so you can catch some Pokémon as early as the first route.
 Sure, you might have to do a lot of walking but it will be worth it!
 The Pokewalker makes it so you can catch Electric, Steel, Psychic, Fighting, Dark, Ice, and even Dragon Pokémon right from the get-go!
 All these Pokémon are Pokémon you can still catch before the Elite Four so you won’t change your team diversity but at least you can get them earlier.
 This means you can do a feasible Ice type Run as you can catch a Shelldar and a Smoochum fairly early on.
 If you still have your Pokewalker, give HG and SS a go because a lot of types become more fun for a Single Type Run.
 I’ll make special mention of the types that are affected by the Pokewalker below.